 This is the topmost/ surface layer of the soil comprising organic matter.

-O-HORIZON This is the top most/ surface layer of the soil comprising of organic matter.
-The constituents of this layer include un-decomposed litter, decomposing organic matter and humus.
+The constituents of this layer include un-decomposed litter, decomposing organic matter, and humus.

-C-HORIZON This consists of partially weathered rock, this is because weathering and other soil forming processes may not effectively operate at this depth.
+This consists of partially weathered rock, this is because weathering and other soil-forming processes may not effectively operate at this depth.